 Today is my birthday!
 I always feel very special on that day and I always try to make it a bit special also for the people around me 🙂 This year my present to all Dani’s Cookings readers is a special recipe: Raspberry Cheesecake Cake!

-It is true that all my recipes are presents to my readers and normally I post a new one every week.
+It is true that all my recipes are presents to my readers.
 Each one of them is somehow special as I create them all with so much love and gluttony!
 However in this particular cake I combined several tastes that I love and so I wanted to create a dessert that would represent me very well.
-Here is how:

 - First of all this is a cheesecake!
 I love cheesecake and I believe a well made cheesecake is one of the best things you can indulge with.
 For sure it is one of the top 10 desserts ever invented.